techidaily/site-windows11/source/_posts/swapping-windows-11s-standard-programs-best-choices.md

 ![Greenshot image editor](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/greenshot-image-editor.jpg)

- There are plenty of great[screenshot tools available for Windows](https://www.makeuseof.com/tag/best-screenshot-tools-windows/) .
+ There are plenty of great [screenshot tools available for Windows](https://www.makeuseof.com/tag/best-screenshot-tools-windows/) .
 However, Greenshot is your Snipping Tool alternative.
 It offers a similar set of features and a built-in editor to edit your screenshots.

  You can capture a region, window, and full screen.
 You can access the tool with a predefined Prtsc key or click on the app icon in the system tray.
 It also lets you capture multiple screenshots with multiple editors' windows open simultaneously.